LIUCHIH/Creativecomputing/README.md

 <br> <br>
 From, <br>
 A friend.

-# A Guide to Github, ReadMe. 📕
+<br><br><br>

-## Introduction: Definitions
+# A Basic Guide to Github, ReadMe. 📕

-<h5> Here are some of the definitions that are useful in starting off this project. </h5>
+What we will cover in this guide:
-<p> Creative computing: Creative computing refers to a meta-technology to coalesce knowledge in computing and other disciplines.
-People use computers as aids to creativity and creative-computing topics may reshape the world as we know it.
-This involves coding, building apps, craft digital experiences, explore machine intelligence and more which are valued by today's businesses with higher demand! <br>
+1. How to add images.
-<p> Open source: Open sourse is a computer software that is released for use by anyone, for any purpose.
+2. How to add videos.
-<p> ReadME file: The Readme file is often the first file which the users read.
-It is a text file that contains the information for the user about the software, project, code,game, or it might contain instructions, help, or details about the patches or updates. <br>
+3. How to format.
  -------------------------------------------------------------------------------------
 ### Hello! <br>
-I am an user-friendly guide for those who are struggling to write a good README file on Github.
-It'll help you learn how to get started writing helpful and clear documentations and make it accessible to everyone.
+I am an user-friendly guide for those who are struggling to create an interesting README file on Github.
+README file is basically a documental file that allows you to write long text, which is boring to read!
+Here are some tips that can make your README file stand out from the crowd!
 <br>

 ![cute-adorable](https://user-images.githubusercontent.com/94369439/142632896-8dd14d83-854a-498f-b3f3-5021d7867270.gif)